-Interrupted Suture.
+PLATE I. Interrupted Suture.
+Invisted or have lip Suture moveable Steel point.
 J.S.
-Dursey dels

-W.H.
-Leave 30
+Dorsog dels W.M.
+Jones for

-Notwithstanding these objections sutures are sometimes necessary in wounds of projecting parts, as the ears, nose, tongue, lips, scrotum, &c.
+Notwithstanding these objections, sutures are sometimes necessary in wounds of projecting parts, as the ears, nose, tongue, lips, scrotum, &c.
 Sometimes the peritoneum is wounded, and in these cases ligatures are necessary to keep its edges in contact.
 In all these instances the interrupted, or twisted suture are to be used.
 The interrupted suture consists in making the necessary number of stitches with an armed needle, and tying them in such a manner as to keep the sides of the wound together.
 The twisted suture is chiefly used in wounds of the lip; in the annexed plate these sutures are represented.
 In the twisted sutures two or more pins of silver with moveable steel points are passed through the flesh, and a ligature twisted round them, so as to confine the sides of the wound in contact.
-In treating hare lip, this suture is generally employed.
+In treating harelip, this suture is generally employed.
 The pins ought to be made of smooth silver wire, the extremities of which fit into steel points which are taken off when the ligature is applied.
 If these be not at hand, a piece of wire filed sharp at the end will answer, but after the ligature is bound on, the point must be cut off with a pair of scissors, or a file.